Lucas-P-Souza/LoginBank/README.md

 #### Decryption Methods
         Similarly, in the `find_password_frame.py` file, users have the option to decrypt passwords using either Caesar cipher or Vigenère cipher.
+Just like at the cryptography, here if he chooses one, the other method must be commented as in the following examples.

         - Caesar Cipher:
 ~~~python